mtwrkvn/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 8-James_Bond - a script that sets the permission to the file hello as follows: Owner: no permission at all Group: no permission at all Other users: all the permissions
 - 9-John_Doe -  a script that sets the mode of the file hello to this: -rwxr-x-wx
 - 10-mirror_permissions - a script that sets the mode of the file hello the same as olleh’s mode.
+- 13-change_group - a script that changes the group owner to school for the file hello